 It was concluded, as previously, that the chairman continues to make an important contribution to the Group, including his knowledge and experience of, and contacts in, the industry.

 The Board’s diversity policy is to have board membership that reflects the international nature of the Group’s operations and includes at least two women as board members.
-After Olga Pokrovskaya ceased to be a director on 14 March 2016, this objective received renewed emphasis.
-The committee continues to actively review and monitor the Group’s performance against its diversity policy, including with regards to aspects such as age, gender and educational and professional backgrounds, as disclosed in the CSR report on page Social policy.
-The Nominations Committee and the Board are committed to meeting best practice standards in gender diversity.
-The nature of the steel and mining industries makes this more challenging but does not diminish the committee’s and the Boards’ commitment.
-The Board has appointed a recruitment agency to look for an additional independent non-executive director.
+The Board currently meets these criteria.
+The committee continues to review and monitor the Group’s performance against its diversity policy, including aspects such as age, gender and educational and professional backgrounds, as disclosed in the CSR report on page Our people.

 The committee will continue to fulfil its general responsibilities with particular emphasis on compliance with the UK Corporate Governance Code, board diversity and succession planning.
-In addition, it will continue to consider development and succession planning for senior management.
-It will also provide and encourage training for directors and implement the recommendations from the external review of the Board’s performance.
+A review is in progress to confirm compliance with the revised 2018 UK Governance Code, which takes effect for the 2019 financial year.
+In addition, the committee will continue to consider development and succession planning for senior management.